Best Wi-Fi Extenders 2023

-There’s more to Wi-Fi than just speed: your Wi-Fi network’s range is also an important part of performance.
+Don’t let Wi-Fi dead zones kill your fun—there’s more to Wi-Fi than just speed.
+Your Wi-Fi network’s range is also an important part of performance.
 Large houses and unique fixtures like central chimneys or thick walls can totally destroy a signal.

 If this is your situation, don’t worry!
-You’ve got options.
-Check out these great wireless network extenders and bring your internet connection back to life.
+You can get the NETGEAR EAX20, which we recommend because of its range and reasonable price.
+But if you want options, check out these great wireless network extenders and bring your internet connection back to life.

 Let’s jump right in the deep end and take a look at what each of these extenders has to offer.